twhl-community/HalfLife.UnifiedSdk-CSharp/README.md

 The [`Sledge.Formats.Bsp` and `Sledge.Formats.Map`](https://github.com/LogicAndTrick/sledge-formats) libraries are used to load Half-Life 1 maps and map source files.
 Many thanks to Daniel Walder for creating these libraries.

+## HalfLife.UnifiedSdk.AssetSynchronizer

+This program copies a set of directories to a target directory.

+## HalfLife.UnifiedSdk.Installer

+This programs copies, converts and upgrades Half-Life game assets for use in a mod.

+## HalfLife.UnifiedSdk.Packager

+This programs packages Half-Life mods into a zip archive.

 ## HalfLife.UnifiedSdk.Skill2Json

 This program converts original Half-Life `skill.cfg` files to the Unified SDK's `skill.json` format.